chumbleycode/chumbleycode.github.io/notes.md

 * workflow management systems (e.g. Snakemake, Nextflow, Cromwell/WDL, Knime) [see here](http://blog.booleanbiotech.com/nextflow-snakemake-reflow.html) [and here](http://www.opiniomics.org/the-three-technologies-bioinformaticians-need-to-be-using-right-now/)

-* hadoop and spark are the competing frameworks for dealing with big data
+* hadoop (mature "ecosystem", two components: 1) MapReduce - an indexing was to do work on cluster (perhaps increasingly old), 2) HDFS - how to store the data as a file system) and spark (new) are the competing frameworks for dealing with big data (spark can process HDFS).
+They compete as a processing engine.
+Spark better for streaming.
+Hadoop-MapReduce was not built for realtime processing. https://www.youtube.com/watch?v=xDpvyu0w0C8